jwei26/ChatHistory/README.md

 ## Introduction
 This project is an agent designed to store chat information from Telegram group channels.
 It captures user accounts, chat history, and message URLs.
-When a Telegram bot webhook receives messages and user data from Telegram groups, the agent dynamically creates schemas and stores the information in a PostgreSQL database.
+When a Telegram bot webhook receives messages from Telegram groups, the agent dynamically creates schemas and stores the messages and user data in a PostgreSQL database.

 ## Features
 - **Dynamic schema creation** in PostgreSQL based on Telegram group or channel data.